 Both URL and HTML proved to be fundamental to the explosive growth of the web.
 HTML became the standard language for creating websites and web applications while a URL makes it much easier for users and networks to interact across the internet.
 It also allows for caching, storing, and indexing web pages.

 It came as little surprise that Archie, the world’s first search engine, was developed the same year.
 The code for this program was written by Alan Emtage and Bill Heelan, both associated with McGill University.
 Its first version was simply a way for people to log in and search collected information via the Telnet protocol.
 Web crawlers at the time were not terribly efficient.

-The web was now starting to seriously take off – businesses were scrambling to get online, social networks/interest groups were forming, people scoured the internet for news, media, entertainment, gaming, and information.
+The web was now starting to seriously take off.
+Businesses were scrambling to get online, social networks and interest groups were forming, people scoured the internet for news, media, entertainment, gaming, and information.
 Personal computers had never been cheaper.
 In 1994, the first business plan for Amazon was written by Jeff Bezos.

 Bill Gates penned a famous memo in 1995 titled the “Coming Internet Tidal Wave”.
-It was a verbose and fairly prescient vision of the technology that’s about to fundamentally change the way humans interact, engage, explore, and seek information.
+It was a verbose and fairly prescient vision of the technology that was about to fundamentally change the way humans interact, engage, explore, and seek information.

 Gates accurately predicted that the internet would significantly decrease costs of communication and that cheap, broadband connections in households would lead to increased demand for video and video-based applications.
 He pointed to the growth of Yahoo as an equalizer, noting that it was easier to search for information on the web than within Microsoft’s internal networks.